Anne Shen Smith

 Keith holds a law degree from South Texas College of Law and a bachelor's degree in mechanical engineering from the University of Texas.Senior VPs Menu

-Patrick Lee is senior vice president of customer service, innovation and business strategy and Chief Environmental Compliance Officer at Southern California Gas Company (SoCalGas).
+Patrick Lee is senior vice president of customer service, innovation, business strategy and chief environmental compliance officer at Southern California Gas Company (SoCalGas).

-Lee is responsible for all customer services and programs, as well as strategic planning and development of new technologies at SoCalGas.
+Lee is responsible for all customer services and programs, as well as strategic planning and development of new businesses and technologies at SoCalGas.
+In addition, he oversees environmental services and policies, supply management, and advanced meter implementation.

 Before joining SDG&E in 1991, Lee worked for the Sacramento Municipal Utility District and the City of Roseville, California.
-His utility experience includes electric system planning, engineering standards, transmission and substation construction and maintenance, electric reliability, system automation, smart meters, engineering data integration and business process re-engineering.
+His utility experience includes electric system planning, engineering standards, transmission and substation construction and maintenance, electric reliability, system automation, smart grid, engineering data integration, business process re-engineering and renewable energy development.

 Lee Schavrien is senior vice president of finance, regulatory and legislative affairs for Southern California Gas Company (SoCalGas).